hschellman/computing-basics/setup.md

 ## Requirements

 You must be on the DUNE Collaboration member list and have a valid FNAL or CERN account.
-See the [Indico Requirement page][indico-event-requirements] for more information.
+See the old [Indico Requirement page][indico-event-requirements] for more information.
 Windows users are invited to review the [Putty Setup page]({{ site.baseurl }}/putty.html).

+You should join the DUNE Slack instance and look in #computing-training-basics for help with this tutorial

 > ## Note